 I’ve found in painting a wonderful opportunity to engage with the world and with myself, and it’s full of enthusiasm that I carry on looking around and inside, aiming to replicate the child-like magic of bringing to life tiny worlds inside a frame.

-Drawing is my happy place, as an immediate way to engage with the world around me, my sketchbooks are with me all the time.
-I fill them with observation and thoughts, through pencil, oil or gouache paint.
+Drawing is my most happy place; a beautiful way to engage with the world around me, I carry my sketchbooks with me all the time.
+I fill them with observations from life, thoughts and, more recently, little worlds from my imagination.

 Moving to London in September 2016 was a turning point, as I started to draw again and reconnect with a more immediate creativity: soon after, I was falling in love with oil paint.

-I’m currently half-way in my Contemporary Portrait Diploma at the Art Academy in London Bridge, full of gratitude for learning from incredible tutors and peers.
+I’m about to start my final year of a Contemporary Portrait Diploma at the Art Academy in London Bridge, full of gratitude for learning from incredible tutors and peers.
+I've recently started to explore sculpture and find a lot of joy in this additional way of looking.